 The girl in the cafe with her German tandem partner mispronouncing every other German word, especially when the vowels change for plurals.

-In the Bushnell novels, failing or losing your job in NYC means an immediate transplant back to the hinterlands (anywhere but NYC) no matter how old you are, it could be at 40 or 50.
-Whereas Berlin gives the failed and unemployed chance after chance, its special and kind in that way.
+In Bushnell’s novels, failing or losing your job in NYC means an immediate transplant back to the hinterlands (anywhere but NYC) no matter how old you are; it could be at 40 or 50.
+Whereas Berlin gives the failed and unemployed chance after chance, it’s special and kind in that way.
 As my anti-friend says, “If you can’t make it in Berlin, you can’t make it anywhere.”